Skip to content Skip to footer

 IoT systems rely on a harmonious interaction between various components:

-- Gateways: Acting as intermediaries, gateways aggregate data from multiple devices and forward it to cloud platforms.
+• Gateways: Acting as intermediaries, gateways aggregate data from multiple devices and translate various communication protocols into standardised formats for cloud communication.
 They may also perform local data processing to reduce latency and bandwidth consumption.

 Data Flow in an IoT System